-The Compliance Function is responsible for ensuring that all actions undertaken by the Company are at all times, in compliance with all applicable laws and regulations.
-In line with best practices, it is also responsible to take measures to monitor the compliance of the Company with internal strategies, policies, processes and reporting procedures (including agreed exposure limits and operating principles/instructions).
+The Compliance Function is responsible to ensure that all actions undertaken by the Company are, at all times, in compliance with all applicable laws and regulations.
+In line with best practice, it is also responsible to take measures to monitor the compliance of the Company with internal strategies, policies, processes and reporting procedures (including agreed exposure limits and operating principles/instructions).
 Its principal role is to identify, assess, monitor and report the compliance risk exposure of the Company.

-In order to assess the possible impact of significant changes in the legal environment that the Company operates in, as well as identify and assess the compliance risk that could arise from such changes, the Compliance Function, is responsible to monitor projected revisions of legislation and plans to introduce new regulation and assess their potential impact on the Company, in addition to monitor the relevant court decisions.
+In order to assess the possible impact of significant changes in the legal environment that the Company operates in, as well as identify and assess the compliance risk that could arise from such changes, the Compliance Function is responsible to monitor projected revisions of legislation and plans to introduce new regulation and assess their potential impact on the Company, in addition to monitoring the relevant court decisions.

-Moreover, the Compliance Function is responsible to, at a minimum, advise the Senior Management and the BOD of the Company on compliance with the Solvency II Insurance Law and the relevant regulations and provisions.
-It is also responsible to ensure that the Company acts in accordance with all other applicable laws and regulations, whether insurance related or not.
+Moreover, the Compliance Function is responsible to ensure that the Company acts in accordance with all other applicable laws and regulations, whether insurance-specific or not.
 This includes informing Senior Management, the BOD and all affected functions of any changes in existing legislation and any new laws and regulations.
 Other applicable laws and regulations may address issues on intermediation, bankruptcy, sales practices, cover's commencement and termination, policy terms and conditions, data protection, discrimination, international sanctions, insurance fraud, health and safety in the workplace, etc.

 Furthermore, the Compliance Function is responsible to assess the appropriateness of the Company's compliance procedures and guidelines, follow up identified deficiencies promptly and make suggestions for improvements as necessary.
-To assist both Management and staff with compliance issues, the Compliance Function draws guidelines and procedures that provide support with relation to the compliance with external regulatory requirements and internal policies and procedures.
-In addition, it is actively involved in the product development process by providing its advice on the potential effect of new products, services and markets from a compliance point of view.
+To assist both Management and personnel with compliance issues, the Compliance Function draws guidelines and procedures that provide support with relation to the compliance with external regulatory requirements and internal policies and procedures.
+In addition, it is actively involved in the product development process by providing its advice on the potential effect of new products, services and markets from a compliance point of view reviewing agreements designated for such products.